petersavinos/group-story/story.md

 # group-story
-"Once upon a time, a dog and a cat met at a park..."
+Once upon a time, a dog and a cat met at a park...
+They fought over who was the faster animal.